"May I ask," started Kaden as he strolled down the aisle, hands in his pockets. "Why was my name called last?"

 Did even the Watchers make a mockery of him?

-"Wake up, Chauvet!" roared a voice, ripping him from his sinking thoughts as he snapped his arm away from the water, blinking rapidly as the sensations returned to his body.
+"Wake up, Chauvet!" roared a voice, ripping him from his thoughts as he snapped his arm away from the water.
+He blinked rapidly as sensations returned to his body.

 Dozens and dozens, watching, judging with a harshness even more terrible than before.
 Stares, he thought again, were terrifying things of misjudgment and assumption.
-In the screen of another's sight, he was nothing more than entertainment.
+In another's sight, he was nothing more than entertainment.

 Wrenching his arm away from Noah's grasp, Kaden laughed harshly.
 "Well, wasn't that quite the spectacle?"